"The account of the marriage of Jesus with Mary

 the feast that preceded the ceremony.
 We actually can make a very good guess

 of the date of this wedding, it is June 6th 30CE.
-It occurred in the evening

-depicted in parchment one.
 We know this from a correlation between the four

 Gospels (Mark 2, Luke 6 and John 2) and a deep understanding of the strict